rserranon/dotfiles/README.md

 ```

--s option uses the shell interpreter specified by the SHELL environment variable.
+-s option uses the shell interpreter specified by the $SHELL environment variable.
 In our case /bin/zsh

 #### Contributing